cdelker/schemdraw/docs/usage/customizing.rst

 The subclassed `Element.__init__` method can be defined with extra parameters to help define the element options.

-In addition to the list of Segments, named anchors and other parameters should be specified.
+In addition to the list of Segments, any named anchors and other parameters should be specified.
 Anchors should be added to the `Element.anchors` dictionary as {name: (x, y)} key/value pairs.

 The Element instance maintains its own parameters dictionary in `Element.params` that override the default drawing parameters.